jtgraham38/ContentOracle_AI_Chat/readme.txt

 = What makes this plugin different than ChatGPT or Gemini? =
 ContentOracle AI Chat uses retrieval-augmented generation (RAG) to incorporate your WordPress site content into AI responses, unlike generic AI chat services.

+= Do I need to integrate with any third-party applications? = No!
+Just link your site to your ContentOracle AI account, and we handle the rest.
+No need to integrate directly with LLM apis or third-party vector databases!

 = How do I customize the AI's responses? =
 Navigate to **ContentOracle > Prompt** in the admin dashboard to edit prompt settings, tone, jargon, and more.